Weymuth/zumo/ZUMO_S83_HANDOFF.md

 10. **A grep is a lead; a parser is the witness — and a parser built against observed practice inherits that practice as its definition.** See the S82 fence story below.
 11. **Never `open(path,'w')` on a source file.** Build bytes, assert, write `.tmp`, `os.replace`.
+12. **Read `PUSH_WORKFLOW.md` before writing any delivery instruction.** DJ pushes with **GitHub Desktop** — copy files into the clone, tick the changed files, commit, push.
+Git CLI commands are wrong for him.
+The zip exists (Option A in that file) to remove the rename step between versioned delivery names and the repo's stable names.

 ## LIVE STATE at S82 close — VERIFIED, gates 26/26 PASS
 L01 **v03.10.3** · L02 **v03.0.2** · L03 **v03.14.1** · L04 **v04.7.1** · L05 **v04.9.3** ·